-Infections occur at a low rate neutrophil white blood cells (neutropenia)
+Infections occur due to low numbers neutrophil white blood cells (neutropenia)

 Disease-reducing drugs for active rheumatoid arthritis (RA).

-- Neupogen (filgrastim) is used to increase the number of neutrophil leukocytes (reference Lazaro E 2015)
+- Neupogen (filgrastim) is used to increase the number of neutrophils (reference: Lazaro E 2015)

 - Splenectomy (surgical removal of the spleen) was previously standard treatment, but is rarely done now